JetBrains/teamcity-documentation/topics/integrating-teamcity-with-container-managers.md

 * `container.engine` — returns "docker", "podman" or "docker,podman", depending on which container manager is installed on the agent machine.
 If both Docker and Podman are installed, TeamCity uses Docker by default.

+* `teamcity.default.сontainer.engine` — set this property to either `docker` or `podman` to always use the desired tool.
+This property allows you to override the default logic that forces TeamCity to use Docker when both tools are available.
+You can set this property as a [configuration parameter](configuring-build-parameters.md) or as an individual agent's setting (in the [buildAgent.properties](configure-agent-installation.md) file).

 * `docker.server.version`, `docker.version` — return versions of installed [Docker Engine](https://docs.docker.com/engine/reference/commandline/dockerd/)  and [Docker CLI](https://docs.docker.com/engine/reference/commandline/docker/), respectively.

 * `podman.version` — stores the version of installed Podman software.